danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 1. Activity 1 (15 mins)
     * ***Individually***
-    - Using Rawgraphs and a tool of your choice
+    - Using RAWGaphs and a tool of your choice
         - select an aspect of the data you want to explore
+            - where necessary reformat and/or restructure data for input
-        - create 2 different charts in each tool that communicate the insight your derived
+        - create 2 different charts in each tool that communicate the insight you derived
         - save your results as a snapshot and upload to the [tutorial's shared space](https://bit.ly/tutorial1-2b_sfcdv)

 1. Discussion 2 (5 min)